kyraymege/StorEge/README.md

 - **Data Storage**: Users should be able to upload, download, and manage their files.
 - **Data Security**: All data transactions must be secure and encrypted.
 - **Scalability**: The system should handle increasing amounts of data seamlessly.

-## Contributing
-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.